mikro-orm/mikro-orm/docs/docs/configuration.md

 Since v4.5 it is possible to set most of the ORM options via environment variables.
 By default `.env` file from the root directory is loaded - it is also possible to set full path to the env file you want to use via `MIKRO_ORM_ENV` environment variable.

+> Only env vars with `MIKRO_ORM_` prefix are be loaded this way, all the others will be ignored.
+If you want to access all your env vars defined in the `.env` file, call `dotenv.register()` yourself in your app (or possibly in your ORM config file).

-> Environment variables always have precedence.
+> Environment variables always have precedence over the ORM config.

 Example `.env` file: